apollo

 How to manage the interaction:

-There may be a possible interaction between Dicloplast Patch and furosemide, but they can be taken together if your doctor has prescribed them.
-However, consult your doctor immediately if you experience symptoms like nausea, dizziness, irregular heartbeats, altered blood pressure, tingling.
+There may be a possible interaction between Dicloplast Patch and deferasirox but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience symptoms such as severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, and/or black, tarry stools, increased or decreased urination, fluid retention, swelling, shortness of breath, muscle cramps, weakness, confusion, and irregular heart rhythm.
 Do not stop using any medications without first talking to your doctor.

 How does the drug interact with Dicloplast Patch: